ABOUT ME

 Introduction to Existential Therapy - Mick Cooper

-Boarding School Syndrome: An Introduction to Specialist Psychotherapy with Ex-Boarders at post-graduate level
+Boarding School Syndrome: An Introduction to Specialist Psychotherapy with Ex-Boarders

 BACP Working With: Coaching.
 An exploration into Therapeutic Coaching